Xilinx/finn/docs/publications.md

 ## Publications

+* IEEE Micro'22: <a href="https://ieeexplore.ieee.org/document/9933377">Special Issue on Artificial Intelligence at the Edge: RadioML meets FINN: Enabling Future RF Applications with FPGA Streaming Architectures</a>
+* IEEE TECS'22: <a href="https://arxiv.org/abs/2201.11409">On the RTL Implementation of FINN Matrix Vector Unit</a>
 * ACM TRETS: <a href="https://inaccel.com/wp-content/uploads/ACM_TRETS_DC_2020.pdf">Elastic-DF: Scaling Performance of DNN Inference in FPGA Clouds through Automatic Partitioning</a>
 * FPGA'21: <a href="https://dl.acm.org/doi/abs/10.1145/3431920.3439283" target="_blank">S2N2: A Streaming Accelerator for Streaming Spiking Neural Networks</a> and [repository on GitHub](https://github.com/arkhodamoradi/s2n2)
 * FPT'20: <a href="https://arxiv.org/pdf/2011.07317.pdf">Memory-Efficient Dataflow Inference for Deep CNNs on FPGA</a>